 C6.
-Do you have an open admission policy equivalency diplomas are admitted with
+Do you have an open admission polic equivalency diplomas are admitted with

 If so, check which applies:

 ☐ Open admission policy as describe ed above for all students

 Open admission policy as described a above for most students, b out

-☐ Selective admission for out-o☐ Selective admission to some☐ Other (explain):
+☐ Selective admission for out-out-out-out-out-out-out-out-out-out-

 C7.
-Relative importance of each of the degree-seeking (freshman) admission l nonacademic fac tors in your first- time, first-year,
+Relative importance of each of the degree-seeking general (not including time, first-year,

 Very Important Important Considered Not Considered

 Academic

-Rigor of secondary school record \boxtimes
+Rigor of secondary school record $\boxtimes$

-Class rank \boxtimes
+Class rank $\boxtimes$

-Academic GPA \boxtimes
+Academic GPA $\boxtimes$

-Standardized test scores \boxtimes
+Standardized test scores $\boxtimes$

-Application Essay \boxtimes
+Application Essay $\boxtimes$

-Recommendation \boxtimes
+Recommendation $\boxtimes$

 Nonacademic

-Interview \boxtimes
+Interview $\boxtimes$

-Extracurricular activities \boxtimes
+Extracurricular activities $\boxtimes$

-Talent/ability \boxtimes
+Talent/ability $\boxtimes$

-Character/personal qualities \boxtimes
+Character/personal qualities $\boxtimes$

-First generation \boxtimes
+First generation $\boxtimes$

-Alumni/ae relation \boxtimes
+Alumni/ae relation $\boxtimes$

-Geographical residence \boxtimes
+Geographical residence $\boxtimes$

-State residency \boxtimes
+State residency $\boxtimes$

-Religious affiliation/commitment \boxtimes
+Religious affiliation/commitment $\boxtimes$

-Racial/ethnic status \boxtimes
+Racial/ethnic status $\boxtimes$

-Volunteer work \boxtimes
+Volunteer work $\boxtimes$

-Work experience \boxtimes
+Work experience $\boxtimes$

-Level of applicant's interest \boxtimes
+Level of applicant's interest $\boxtimes$

+Please provide additional information if the importance of any specific academic or nonacademic factors differ by academic program.

+⇒ Click or tap here to enter text.

 C8: SAT and ACT Policies

 Entrance exams

-Does your institution make use of SAT, ACT degree-seeking applicants: Γ, or SAT Sub oject Test scores in admission deci sions for first-tim ne, first-year,
+Does your institution make use of SAT, AC degree-seeking applicants: Γ, or SAT Sub oject Test scores in admission dec isions for first-ti me, first-year,

-☑ Yes ☐ No
+⊠ Yes □ No

-If yes, place check marks in the appropriate 2022. boxes below t to reflect your insti itution's policies for use in admiss sion for Fall
+If yes, place check marks in the appropriate 2023. boxes below t to reflect your inst itution's policies s for use in admi ssion for Fall

-Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for Some Consider if Submitted Not Considered

-SAT or ACT
+SAT or ACT $\boxtimes$

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or ACT

-SAT Subject Tests \boxtimes

-2022 please indicate which ONE of the follow process): □ ACT with writing required □ ACT with writing recommended ⊠ ACT with or without writing accept of the SAT in the second of the SAT in the second of the se pted in admission of wing applies (red ommended ponent accept decisions for first- (regardless of whe time, first-year, o legree-seeking ap ore will be used i pplicants for Fal l

-Trease indicate now your institution win use the SAT of A SAT Essay ACT I

-Б. 1.1.1

-For almission L

-For placement For advising

-In place of an application essay

-As a validity check on the application process No college policy of now Not using essay component Not using essay component 7

-D. In addition, does your institution use applicants' test scores for academic advising? □ Yes E. Latest date by which SAT or ACT scores must be received for fall-term admission: ⇒ January 7th Latest date by which SAT Subject Test scores must be received for fall-term admission: ⇒ January 7th F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): ⇒ SAT & ACT test optional G. Please indicate which tests your institution uses for placement (e.g., state tests): □ SAT □ ACT □ SAT Subject Tests □ AP □ CLEP □ Institutional Exam □ State Exam (specify): Click or tap here to enter text.
+C8B.
+Has been removed from the CDS.

+C8C.
+Has been removed from the CDS.

+D. In addition, does your institution use appl icants' test sc ores for academic advising?

+□ Yes ⊠ No

+E. Latest date by which SAT or ACT score es must be rec eived for fall-term admission:

+⇒ January 7th

+Latest date by which SAT Subject Test scores must b e received for fall- term admission :

+⇒ January 7th

+F. If necessary, use this space to clarify you required of some students due to different may be considered in lieu of the SAT ar nces by acade

+⇒ SAT & ACT Test Option nal

+G. Please indicate which tests your institution n uses for pla cement (e.g., stat e tests):

+□ SAT • •

+$\square$ ACT

+$\times$ AP

+CLEP

+$\boxtimes$ Institutional Exam

+State Exam (specify): Click or tap here to enter text.

-C9-C12: Freshman Profile
+C9-C12: First-time, first-year Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2022, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year students enrolled in Fall 2022 who submitted national standardized (SAT/ACT) test scores.

-- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - ✓ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - ✓ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
 For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.

 Percent Number

-Submitting SAT Scores 68% 858
+Submitting SAT Scores 34% 558

-Submitting ACT Scores 39% 487
+Submitting ACT Scores 17% 278